-- Bride and groom should be prepared to let the County Clerk's Office know the date of the wedding ceremony, what county they will be married in, what municipality (city, village or township), name of the officiant, officiant mailing address and telephone number.
+- Bride and groom should be prepared to let the County Clerk's Office know the date of the wedding ceremony; the county where they will be married; the municipality (city, village or township); and the name of the officiant, along with the officiant's address and phone number.

 Office Hours: Monday - Friday 8:00 a.m. - 4:30 p.m.
 (Open during noon hour.)
 If coming at the end of the day, please arrive by 4:00 p.m.

-Judges & Court Commissioners - Performs civil marriages in Marathon County.
+Judges & Court Commissioners who perform civil marriages in Marathon County.

 Who May Perform Marriages in Wisconsin - Statutory requirements for officiating a wedding in Wisconsin.